 Detailed budget by service area

 The GLA’s gross expenditure is higher this year.
-This is mainly due to the impact of extra investment planned by the Mayor in transport, policing and the fire service.
+This is mainly due to the impact of extra investment planned by the Mayor in transport, policing, adult education and the fire service as well as additional business rates receipts being paid over to the Government to support local services elsewhere in England.
 Overall the council tax requirement has increased because of the extra funding for the Metropolitan Police and the London Fire Brigade.
-There has also been a 1.9 per cent increase in London’s residential property taxbase.
-Find out more about our budget at: london.gov.uk/budget (tel: 020 7983 4000).
+There has also been a 1.6 per cent increase in London’s residential property taxbase.
+Find out more about our budget on the LONDON.GOV website. (tel: 020 7983 4000).

 and Income (£ million)